aniacichocka/Sit_On_Chair-website/README.md

 About the project:

-The project was created during Coders Lab workshops.
+The project created during Coders Lab's workshops.

-I used: HTML, CSS/SASS, JavaScript.
+Used: HTML5, CSS3/Sass, JavaScript.